keithhilen/api-accelerate/Readme.md

 | `values` | Array | The query values associated with the error. |

 ### Models
-Per the MVC pattern, models are designed to manage business logic.
+Per the MVC pattern, models are designed to handle rules, data, and business logic.

 Generally, model methods should accept the server object so that it has access to services such as logging and database access.

 Models that perform I/O need to be implemented with asynchronous callbacks or promises so they do not block request threads.

-Here is an example of a model that performs loan amortization with an asynchronous method:
+Here is an example of a model that performs loan amortization:

 ```
 // models/amortization.js